tim36272/Adafruit_ESP8266/README.md

-Adafruit_ESP8266
+SimpleESP8266
 ================

-Example code for ESP8266 chipset
+Easy to use code for interfacing with the ESP8266 via an Arduino